 Corfu Old Town (listed as a UNESCO World Heritage-listed site in 2007) is a maze of charming streets adorned with Venetian neoclassical architecture.
 Make sure you pay a visit to the Old Fortress, located on a rocky peninsula with two distinctive peaks.
 The castle dates back to Byzantine times.
 Not far away is the New Fortress, which was constructed under Venetian rule in 1577.

 The Archaeological Museum of Corfu has finally re-opened after five years of renovations.
-The most famous attraction is the Gorgon Pediment dating back to 585 BC, and the exquisite Archaic Lion of Menecrates sculpture, which was unearthed in near-perfect condition in 1843.
+The most famous attraction is the Gorgon Pediment from circa 585 BC, and the exquisite Archaic Lion of Menecrates sculpture, which was unearthed in near-perfect condition in 1843.
 It dates back to the 7th century BC.

 Spianada Square is an area of Corfu Town between the old castle and the city.
 Look for the Royal Palace of St Michael and St George, perhaps the most significant remnant of British rule.
 Once the opulent residence of the British High Commissioner, today it houses the Corfu Museum of Asian Art — Greece’s only museum dedicated to art from the Far East and India.